 How to Use:

 Connect the 13369-S Remote Camera Cable to your camera’s remote port and a receiving PocketWizard radio.
 Trigger your remote camera by either pressing test on a handheld PocketWizard.
 You can also trigger a remote camera directly from your handheld camera’s shutter button.
 Attach the transmitting PocketWizard to your handheld camera’ s hot shoe or connected to the camera’s PC port.

-Important note: If you are triggering from a handheld Sony camera with a PocketWizard in the hot shoe to a remote camera, especially if you wish to use electronic shutter, you should use the S-VPR1-ACC Remote Camera Cable on the handheld camera.
+Important note: If you are triggering from a handheld Sony camera with a PocketWizard in the hot shoe to a remote camera, especially if you wish to use electronic shutter, you must use the S-VPR1-ACC Remote Camera Cable on the handheld camera.
 For a remote Sony camera, you can use either the S-VPR1-ACC, the 13377-S, or the 13369-S.